Amir-Moris/Text-Driven-Image-to-Image-Generation/README.md

   - Text CFG(Classifier free guidance): The effect of the text on the generated image, as it increases the change in the generated image increases.
   - Image CFG(Classifier free guidance): How much the generated image will be similar to the input image, as it increases the generated image will be similar to the input image.
   - Resolution: The quality and resolution of the generated image.
-- The Dataset generation code is provided in location /Dataset_Generation and it is splitted into 2 parts:
+- The Dataset generation code is provided in location /Dataset_Generation and you can specify the domain or the source of the generated dataset, we used products domain and scrapped the textual dataset from [unsplash](https://unsplash.com/)
-  - Textual Dataset Generation: This part is responsible for the textual dataset generation process to obtain high-quality prompts that will be used to generate the images for the training dataset.
-  - Image Dataset Generation: A notebook that is responsible for generating the images in the dataset.
-The code provides the final shape of the dataset.

 ## Tools